PURPOSE OF THE GUIDE:

 b.
 In the event that information is required to be disclosed pursuant to subsection (vi), the party required to make disclosure shall notify the other to allow that party to assert whatever exclusions or exemptions may be available to it under such law or regulation.

 b.
-Research Program Intellectual Property: University retains ownership to all inventions and discoveries arising from the research of its faculty, staff, or students in accordance with the laws of inventorship whether or not such inventions are patentable.
+Research Program (Foreground) Intellectual Property: Foreground Intellectual Property refers to Intellectual Property arising from the research undertaken pursuant to the agreement after the date of signature whether generated by one Party or two or more Parties jointly.
+University retains ownership to all inventions and discoveries arising from the research of its faculty, staff, or students in accordance with the laws of inventorship (e.g., US patent law) whether or not such inventions are patentable.
 Title to all inventions and discoveries made solely by University inventors resulting from the Research Program shall reside in University; title to all inventions and discoveries made solely by Sponsor inventors resulting from the Research Program shall reside in Sponsor; title to all inventions and discoveries made jointly by University and Sponsor inventors resulting from the Research Program shall reside jointly in University and Sponsor.
-Sponsor and University jointly own inventions and discoveries when jointly made by an employee of the Sponsor and by faculty, staff, or students arising from collaboration in connection with the performance of any research.
-The sponsor and University each have the unrestricted right to use, manufacture, and sell or license its interest in joint intellectual property for any purpose whatsoever with no payment of royalties.
+Sponsor and University jointly own inventions and discoveries when jointly made by an employee of the Sponsor and by University faculty, staff, or students arising from collaboration in connection with the performance of any research.
+The Sponsor and University each have the unrestricted right to use, manufacture, and sell or license its interest in joint intellectual property for any purpose whatsoever with no payment of royalties.
 Sponsor has an exclusive first right to negotiate an exclusive license to any joint intellectual property.
+In addition, Sponsor may get an automatic grant of right to Foreground IP, limited to internal research use.
+The scope of the rights granted can be adjusted by mutual agreement of the parties depending on the research project.
+Access to full commercial rights is addressed below.

 c.
 University will disclose to Sponsor any inventions or discoveries resulting from the Research Program as soon as possible after creation and reduction to practice.
 Sponsor shall notify University within thirty (30) days of receipt of disclosure whether: